 - Look for a crib mattress for which all materials and chemical treatments (including flame retardants, waterproofing agents, and antibacterials) are disclosed.

 - Look for a crib mattress made of all-natural materials: latex, cotton, wool (metal coils also fine).
-Coir (from coconut) and horse hair are apparently also used, but I don't know much about those materials.
+Coir (from coconut) and horse hair are apparently also used.
 No vinyl, no polyurethane foam and preferably no plastic (there is some consensus that polyethylene is safe to use).

 - My preference is no flame retardant treatment at all, either because of sufficient wool content or because you have a doctor's note exempting you from meeting the federal flame retardant standard (read more about my reasoning for this under the heading "A Note About Flame Retardants in Mattresses" in this post).
 If the mattress has a flame retardant treatment, I would prefer boric acid or hydrated silica.